 - Applications and claims forms

 - Related Utah laws

 Utah does not have a state-based program.
-A personal short term disability policy in Utah works by replacing a portion of income for disabilities that result from a covered accident or sickness.
+A policy works by replacing a portion of income for disabilities that result from a covered accident or sickness.
 Certain limitations and exclusions apply.
-The policy does not provide benefits for basic hospital, medical, or surgical expenses.
+You must purchase a policy before the need arises.

-In Utah there are three important short term disability forms that may need to be completed.
-Sometimes they have to be completed in sequence: account forms, application forms, and claims forms.
+In Utah, three important short-term disability forms may need to be completed.
+Many times, you must complete them in sequence: account forms, application forms, and claims forms.

-Account forms are sometimes needed when coverage for normal childbirth is desired.
-This type of policy is most in demand, as it makes payments for a medical event many people plan well in advance.
+You may need an account forms if you desire coverage for normal childbirth.
+This type of policy is most in demand, as it makes payments for a medical event many people plan.
 These policies are only available as work site employee paid benefit programs.
 If an employer does not already offer the option, this is step one.

 Application forms are required to put a policy into effect.
 A licensed agent will record answers to medical questions and submit the application form to the company for underwriting review.